AppSecure-nrw/security-belts/yellow/definition-of-quality-gates.md

-# Definition of quality gates
+# Definition of Quality Gates

-Quality gates for found vulnerabilities are defined.
-Provide feedback about vulnerabilities and time of exposure.
+Define quality gates adhering to your companies policy.
+Make sure that all requirements are fulfilled.
+Also define quality gates for found vulnerabilities and provide feedback about vulnerabilities and time of exposure.

-## Risk
+## Benefits

-- Risk of exploitation of a vulnerability continuously increases over time.
+- Helps to find vulnerabilities earlier.
+As such, it helps to mitigate the risk of exploitation.
+This is important, as the risk of exploitation continuously increases over time for a given vulnerability.
-- Vulnerabilities are not fixed in time.
+- Vulnerabilities are fixed in time.

 ## Assessment